marp-team/marpit/docs/directives.md

 - `backgroundSize` (`cover` by default)
 - `color`

-?> It also can use [extended image syntax](/image-syntax#slide-backgrounds) if you want to set an image as background.
+?> It also can use [extended image syntax](/image-syntax#slide-backgrounds) if you want to set image or color as background to single page.